 - The plot of Star Trek: Insurrection revolves around The Federation trying to loot a planet of its Fountain of Youth Phlebotinum.
 Whether you side with the villains or the heroes on this issue is YMMV.

-- Inverted in Avatar and Delgo, where militant Earthlings are looting an alien planet for literal Unobtanium and a place to live, respectively, after making their own planet a Crapsack World.
+- In Avatar and Delgo, militant Earthlings are looting an alien planet for literal Unobtanium and a place to live, respectively, after making their own planet a Crapsack World.
 Diplomacy was attempted in Avatar, but by the time the film starts it's broken down.

-- Cowboys and Aliens reveals that the aliens are on Earth to mine gold.
+- Cowboys & Aliens reveals that the aliens are on Earth to mine gold.
 It's not entirely clear why they need it, but they have no problem destroying entire planetary civilizations to do that.
 They have already destroyed at least one other civilization.

 - In The Matrix, Agent Smith claims humanity is somewhere between this and a Horde of Alien Locusts, using up whatever organic and inorganic resources are available in a region, or planet, then moving on to the next target.